 Make a map of your team commute

-Wouldn’t be nice if you could look up in Google Maps to see how your team goes every day to the office?
+Wouldn’t it be nice if you could look up in Google Maps to see how your team goes every day to the office?
 Like the globe maps that focus on Russia or China, showing the world upside-down (from our point of view), things will also look different from your new point of view.

 Because after an office move things will change.
-Some will have to go later to work to avoid longer commute, so they will also be going home later and might need to delay some evening activities, like taking kids from school.
+Some will have to go later to work to avoid the long commute, so they will also be going home later and might need to delay some evening activities, like taking kids from school.
 Or skip others altogether, like the regular walk or jogging.

 Accepting a longer commute doesn’t mean people are happy

 For those that just have to accept spending more time on longer commutes, getting more tired every day will accumulate and stress them out, make them more irritated and less productive.
 Family issues may occur because they’re no longer able to be there for kids or unexpected events.

 Do something about it before it’s too late

 If you’re a team lead, manager or in charge of the office move, you could do something to prevent these problems, or minimize their impact, as much you can, as your position allows it.

 You could buy a city map and have an assistant pin all employees addresses on that map and evaluate the impact the move will have for each one of them.
 Or use Google Maps in the same way.
 There are also online platforms and software that can help you calculating commute distances especially in big cities around the world – MapZen, TimeTravel, BaseMap, MobilityLabel, and others.